sageb0t/testsage/src/doc/en/installation/source.rst

    rectify this issue, you can either change the default security context for Sage (??) or disable SELinux altogether by setting the line ``SELINUX=disabled`` in your ``/etc/sysconfig/selinux`` file.

+- To make SageTeX available to your users, see the instructions for :ref:`installation in a multiuser environment
+  <sagetex_installation_multiuser>`.